-The directors do not expect this to have a significant impact on the recognition and measurement of the Schemes' financial instruments as they are carried at fair value through profit or loss.
+The directors do not expect this to have a significant impact on the recognition and measurement of the Scheme's financial instruments as they are carried at fair value through profit or loss.

-The derecognition rules have not been changed from the previous requirements, and the Schemes' do not apply hedge accounting.
+The derecognition rules have not been changed from the previous requirements, and the Scheme does not apply hedge accounting.
 AASB 9 introduces a new impairment model.
-However, as the Schemes' investments are all held at fair value through profit or loss, the change in impairment rules will not impact the Scheme.
+However, as the Scheme's investments are all held at fair value through profit or loss, the change in impairment rules will not impact the Scheme.

-The Schemes have not yet decided if they will early adopt AASB 9.
+The Scheme has not yet decided if it will early adopt AASB 9.

-(ii) AASB 15 Revenue from Contracts with Customers, (effective from 1 January 2017)
+(ii) AASB 15 Revenue from Contracts with Customers, (effective from 1 January 2018)